youshengCode/IfcToolbox.Doc/docs/README.md

 ### Sideload Package

-If you cannot download directly from Microsoft Store, you can use the sideload package to install IFC Toolbox in your PC.
+If you cannot install directly from Microsoft Store, you can use the sideload package to install IFC Toolbox in your PC.
 [The detailed process can be found here](Main/Download.md).

 ## Tools in the box